Deposit on a House Purchase: All about deposits in real estate

 How much is the deposit?
 How much of a deposit should I provide the seller when buying a home?

 In Greater Vancouver the deposit is usually 5% of the purchase price.
 If the seller counters your initial price, they do not typically also counter your deposit amount.
 Thus, the deposit usually remains the 5% of your initial offer price.
+However, there is no fixed deposit amount required by law.

 If you are in a multiple offer scenario, it is quite common to offer more than 5% (i.e. 10% +) to show that you are ready and capable to finance the transaction.
 If you have a high deposit, you are also showing the seller that if the deal is firm that you are putting yourself in a situation where if you were to walk away you would lose a significant amount of money.
 Thus, they will believe that you are more likely to complete than someone with a lower deposit.
+The truth is, the higher the deposit the more attractive the offer.

 Ultimately, the risk of offering a deposit lower than expected (minimum 5%) is that the seller and the seller’s agent may perceive you as unserious or financially at risk.